hucancode/hucancode/src/resume/resume.typ

   name: "NTQ Japan",
   location: "Gifu, Japan",
   date: "Aug.
 2022 - Present",
-  [Taken part in software requirements hearing, bidding, proposal activities], [Built complex and performant embedded applications used in buses and trains],
+  [Took part in requirements collecting, bidding, proposal activities.
+Proudly won engineer of the year 2023], [Built complex and performant embedded applications used in buses and trains],

 )